STUDIO SYSTEM LAB

 Pulp-Painted Animation (In Development)

-As part of the mentorship, you’ll also encounter a technique I am currently developing:
+As part of SSLab, you’ll also encounter a technique I am currently developing:

 Pulp-painted animation — an approach where the image and the surface are created simultaneously, allowing material and motion to emerge together.